 A good water purifier can be used as a water softener.
 We all know that a high amount of calcium and magnesium can cause the hardness of the water.
 Therefore, a water softener can remove the minerals from water through the process of ion exchange.

-Moreover this softeners also have polystyrene beads.
+Moreover, these softeners also have polystyrene beads.
 Those are charged with the ions of sodium chloride.
 So, when hard water passes through those beads, the minerals and the sodium change their position; therefore, it filters the water from those excess minerals.

 Furthermore, if the hardness of the water is too much, then you can use a good quality water purifier to contain and make the water soft and better for consumption.
-If the TDS of the water exceeds 500ppm, then it’s really advisable to get water purifier service to purify the water.
+If the TDS of the water exceeds 500ppm, then it’s advisable to get a water purifier service to purify the water.
 Otherwise, the consumption of water can cause a lot of health problems.